apsz3/imogen/README.md

 # Known bugs
-* `green` as a color will parse and be black, i.e we're parsing colors without a #
 * some loop variables won't compute within expressions
 * Pipe operator resets local var scope
+* `green` as a color will parse and be black, i.e we're parsing colors without a #

 # Upcoming Feature

 * @param or `extern` to export local vars to be provided with CLI invocation or JSON specification
-* dependency graph between assets with caching and re-rendering only as needed
+* Dependency graph between assets with caching and re-rendering only as needed
 * GUI for tweaking @param exports and displaying render
-* dynamic image sizes, where the final size of the asset is computed from the best fit of all its constituents
+* Dynamic image sizes, where the final size of the asset is computed from the best fit of all its constituents
-* right-hand-side offsets
+* Right-hand-side offsets
-* sugar where composition elements without prefixed tuple are (0,0) offset
+* Sugar where composition elements without prefixed tuple are (0,0) offset